 If you suffer a dental emergency, here are some to-dos to help ease your mind and save your teeth:

 - Knocked-out tooth—Locate and clean the tooth.
-Try to keep it moist by placing it back in the socket without touching the root, between your cheek and gums or in a container of milk.
+Try to keep it moist.
 Call your dentist as soon as possible.

 - Cracked tooth—Clean the tooth immediately by rinsing your mouth with warm water.
 Use a cold compress to reduce any swelling and call your dentist to make an appointment the same day.